Making a hair donation is something I have wanted to do since I first learned it was an option.

 So I figured, why not do something useful with my disloyal hair while I still have so much of it?

-The problem was, I liked wearing my hair long.
+The problem is, I like wearing my hair long.
 I don’t have a strong jawline, long neck, or high cheek bones so bobs and pixie cuts are out.
 What I do have, is a double-chin with a scar that I like to hide behind my dark locks.
 Boring?
 Safe?
 Perhaps.
 But I’ve tried bangs and I’ve rocked highlights and both were way too high maintenance for me (and maintenance is my specialty).
 So I kept it long and simple, and vanity won out.

 Then Big Bub came along and despite what everyone said about hair falling out after giving birth, mine persevered.
 And being so thankful for my healthy little family, I knew it was time.
 The idea that hair, which grows back in a flash, could make a difference to someone else just makes me feel fuzzy all over.